 Q: You speak beautifully of the healing action of art:

-So many of us feel called towards artistic expression and find ourselves blocked along the way by fear, overwhelm, and competition.
+Many are called towards artistic expression but find themselves blocked along the way by fear, overwhelm, and competition.
 Where are we stuck in this evolution and how can we move beyond it?

 A: Once you understand the WHY of creativity, the what and how become easier.
 Think of what has healed you over the years...what music, books, poetry, movies, plays, stories of others?
 We are inspired by the inspirations of others.
 By the flow of cosmic energy coursing through us.
 If you can remember your creations are healing for others, they become less about you and more about your power to heal — by truth-telling, wisdom sharing.